cblearn/cblearn/docs/install.rst

 However, some features require more packages that can be installed by adding an `option` to the install command..

-For example, to use estimators on GPU, based on pytorch, and estimators wrapping paper author's original implementation in R-lang:
+For example, to use estimators on GPU, based on ``pytorch``, and estimators wrapping paper author's original implementation in ``R``-lang:

 .. code-block:: bash